- Free initial chat on whether you have a claim

 Depending on your injury, it may be that we are never able to return your life to how it was before, but our team will use their specialist knowledge to help you live your life to the full.

-We have successfully claimed against a number of Gloucestershire Hospitals NHS Foundation Trust units, including Cheltenham General Hospital, Gloucester Royal Hospital and Stroud Maternity Unit, most often in relation to high-value, complex birth injury and paediatric brain injury claims.
+We have successfully claimed against a number of Gloucestershire Hospitals NHS Foundation Trust units, including Cheltenham General Hospital, Gloucester Royal Hospital and Stroud Maternity Unit, most often in relation to high-value, complex birth injury and paediatric brain injury claims, such as claims for cerebral palsy.

 When might someone have a claim for medical negligence?